-Similar to conservation easements, preservation easements protect against undesirable development or indirect deterioration.
-Preservation easements may provide the most effective legal tool for the protection of privately owned historic properties.
-Such easements are usually expressly-created and incorporated into formal preservation easement deeds.
-Preservation easements can prohibit such actions as:
+Similar to conservation easements, preservation easements protect against undesirable development or indirect deterioration of historic sites.
+Preservation easements may provide the most effective legal tool for the protection of privately-owned historic properties.
+Such easements are usually expressly created and incorporated into formal historic preservation easement deeds.
+Depending on the terms of the easement, preservation easements can prohibit actions such as:

-- Changes in the usage of the building and land or subdivision, and
+- Changes in the usage of the building and land or sub-part of the land

 Preservation Easements and Taxes

-The property continues on the tax rolls at its current use designation rather than its value if developed, thereby giving the property owner certain tax benefits.
+The property continues on the tax rolls at its current use designation rather than its value if developed, thereby giving the property owner certain tax benefits and incentives.

 "Historically Important" Land

 Need Help with an Easement?
-Get a Free Real Estate Attorney Match
+Speak with an Attorney

-The times keep changing and neighborhoods continue to evolve, but sometimes it's worth holding onto certian historical landmarks.
-Preservation easements allow for the protection of historical properties, but can be quite complex and may require an attorney's experience and training.
-Consider getting a free real estate attorney match today.
+The times keep changing and neighborhoods continue to evolve.
+However, sometimes it's worth holding onto certain historic resources.
+Preservation easements allow for the protection of historical properties, but they can be quite complex and may require an attorney's experience and training.
+Consider speaking with a qualified real estate attorney near you today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help